How to Use Compression to be a Better Runner

 • Improving circulation delivers more oxygen to your active muscles, meaning you can work harder for longer.

-Less cramp
+Less Cramp

 • With improved circulation, your body can flush out lactic acid and metabolic waste, giving you more power and reducing your risk of cramps.